dougludlow/ng2-bs3-modal/README.md

    Dismisses the modal.
 Causes `onDismiss` to be emitted.
 Returns a promise that resolves when the modal is completely hidden.

-### ModalHeaderComponent
+### BsModalHeaderComponent

 #### Inputs

-- `show-close: boolean`, default: `false`
+- `showDismiss: boolean`, default: `false`

    Show or hide the close button in the header.
 Specify `true` to show.

-### ModalFooterComponent
+### BsModalFooterComponent

 #### Inputs

-- `show-default-buttons: boolean`, default: `false`
+- `showDefaultButtons: boolean`, default: `false`

    Show or hide the default 'Close' and 'Dismiss' buttons in the footer.
 Specify `true` to show.

-- `close-button-label: string`, default: `'Close'`
+- `closeButtonLabel: string`, default: `'Close'`

    Change the label in the default 'Close' button in the footer.
-Has no effect if show-default-buttons aren't set.
+Has no effect if showDefaultButtons aren't set.

-- `dismiss-button-label: string`, default: `'Dismiss'`
+- `dismissButtonLabel: string`, default: `'Dismiss'`

    Change the label in the default 'Dismiss' button in the footer.
-Has no effect if show-default-buttons aren't set.
+Has no effect if showDefaultButtons aren't set.

 ## Example Usage